 There are hand sanitiser points by the entrance, exit, printer/photocopier/scanner, and self-service machine.
 Please use them.

-Studying in the library is allowed, but only at certain desks – the group study tables, PCs, and desks within two metres of other desks are closed, and marked with signs.
+Studying in the library is allowed, but only at certain desks – the PCs and desks within two metres of other desks are closed, and marked with signs.
+Group study tables are for silent group study by household groups only.
 The desks are cleaned regularly, but cleaning supplies are also provided for you to clean the desks yourself before and after use.

-Nothing may be left on desks when you aren’t present.
+Nothing may be left on desks when you aren’t present, so that they can be cleaned.
 Please return all books that you have used to a reshelving trolley, even if you haven’t checked them out.
 If you have checked them out, please check them in first via the self-service machine.

 All returned books, and all books left on reshelving trolleys, will be quarantined for at least two days before being reshelved.

-If you want books to be delivered to your college room, for example because you are self-isolating or are in a higher risk category or have accesibility requirements, email us (email@example.com) and we will aim to deliver them within one working day.
+If you want books to be delivered to your college room, for example because you are self-isolating or are in a higher risk category or have accessibility requirements, you can email us at firstname.lastname@example.org and we will aim to deliver them within one working day.
 We can sometimes deliver to addresses outside college too, please email us to discuss this.

 Do we not have a book on your reading list, and all the copies in your subject library are on loan?
 Is there a new edition of a key textbook?
 Do you need a book not available anywhere in Oxford?
-We encourage you to recommend books for the Library, either by email (firstname.lastname@example.org), the suggestion sheet at the entrance, or by coming to our office.
+We encourage you to recommend books for the Library, either by email at email@example.com, via the suggestion sheet at the entrance, or by speaking to us in our office.

 Library computers are currently unavailable for use.